mrocklin/thesis/search-direct.md

 #### Properties on Transformations

-The sets of transformations described within this thesis have two important properties
+The sets of transformations described within this thesis have the following two important properties:

-*   They *terminate*:  The graph has no cycles.
-There is always a sense of constant bounded progression to a final result.
+*   They are *strongly normalizing*:  The graph has no cycles.
+There is always a sense of constant progression to a final result.
 As a result the object of study is a directed acyclic graph (DAG).
 *   They are not *confluent* in general:  There are potentially multiple valid outcomes; the DAG may have multiple leaves.
 The choice of final outcome depends on which path the system takes at intermediate stages.

 Due to these two properties we can consider the set of all possible intermediate and final states as a directed acyclic graph (DAG) with a single input.
-In operational contexts this DAG can grow to be prohibitively large.
+Operationally this DAG can grow to be prohibitively large.
 In this section we discuss ways to traverse this DAG to quickly find high quality nodes/computations.

 For simplicity this section will consider the simpler problem of searching a tree (without duplicates.)
 The full DAG search problem can be recovered through use of dynamic programming.

 #### Properties on States

-Additionally the states within this graph have two important properties
+Additionally, the states within this graph have two important properties:

 *   Quality:  There is a notion of quality or cost both at each final state and at all intermediate states.
-This is provided by an objective function and can be used to guide our search
+This is provided by an objective function and can be used to guide our search.
 *   Validity:  There is a notion of validity at each final state.
 Only some leaves represent valid terminal points; others are dead-ends.

 #### Example Tree